 Read everything about the mobile-first approach in Luke Wroblewski's Mobile First book.

 Learn to discern the subtle difference between progressive enhancement and graceful degradation.

 Here’s the entire UX literature on Mobile First by the Interaction Design Foundation, collated in one place:

-Take a deep dive into Mobile First with our course Design Thinking: The Ultimate Guide .
+Take a deep dive into Mobile First with our course Mobile UX Design: The Beginner's Guide .